Are you wondering, “Can a foreigner open a bank account in the US”? Well, the answer is, yes!

 To profit the most from your US bank account, you must choose the right bank.
 That also means you need to know which banking setup is optimal for you.

 This is one of the most frequently asked questions that we receive.
-So, we decided to create the most comprehensive US banking guide for foreigners available EVER.
+So, we decided to create GlobalBanks USA, our dedicated US bank account opening service.

-This is the most comprehensive guide that we have ever created.
+This is the most comprehensive US banking guide that we have ever created.

-But, opening a US bank account as a foreigner is only the first step.
+But, opening an account as a foreigner in the United States is only the first step.
 Doing so will give you access to even more lucrative benefits of the US banking system.
 So, we also created this…

 One of the biggest benefits of opening bank accounts in the US as a foreigner comes after your account is successfully opened.

-After you have a US bank account, you can start gaining access to US credit cards which offer the largest (and most attractive) signup bonuses and travel rewards in the world.
+After you open a bank account, you can start gaining access to US credit cards which offer the largest (and most attractive) signup bonuses and travel rewards in the world.

 These benefits can include thousands of dollars in bonuses each year (or around six free international round trips!), and much more.

-All of these benefits are accessible to anyone who has the right information, follows the right strategies, and the right Insider knowledge.
+All of these benefits are accessible to anyone who has the right information, follows the right strategies, and has the right information.

 Here’s what you’ll receive from our US Credit Card Report…

-Both of these reports, the US banking report and US credit card report, are included for FREE when you join our premium flagship service, GlobalBanks Insider.
+Both of these reports, the US banking report and US credit card report, are included for FREE when you join our premium US bank account opening service, GlobalBanks USA.